Howell5/gi/README.md

 # gi-version-manager

-A CLI tool for managing GitLab project versions and releases.
+A CLI tool for managing GitLab project versions and releases with both interactive and command modes.

 ## Prerequisites